 On a Final Note

-Adopting work-life strategies is a win-win situation for both organizations and employees.
-Moreover, work-life balance programs tend to have a positive effect not only at the micro-level but also at the macro-level, benefitting the economy as a whole.
+Adopting work-life strategies is a win-win situation for both organisations and employees.
+Moreover, work-life balance programs tend to have a positive effect not only at the micro-level but also at the macro-level, benefiting the economy as a whole.
 What distinguishes Singapore from other economies is the quality of its workforce.
-It has therefore become increasingly important to implement work-life strategies across all business sectors especially among SMEs as they comprise of individual small sized workforces that operate in a highly competitive market.
+It has therefore become increasingly important to implement work-life strategies across all business sectors especially among SMEs as they comprise of individual small sized workforce's that operate in a highly competitive market.
 By introducing funding schemes such as the WoW!
 Fund and Flexi-Works!
 Fund the Singapore government ensures that companies and employees reap the maximum benefits of adopting work-life balance programs.

 Talk to experts in Singapore payroll